-The currency is Belgium is the same as the Eurozone, sharing a common currency with Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain, as well as a collection of microstates.
+The currency is Belgium is the same as the Eurozone, sharing a common currency of the Euro (€) with Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain, as well as a collection of micro-states.
 Euros from any of the 19 countries may be used anywhere in the EU.
 Of the older EU countries, Sweden, Denmark and the UK remain the outsiders and kept their own currencies.
-Despite prolonged economic crises in some Eurozone states, the euro has rebounded and just surpasses the dollar.
+The current exchange rate of the Euro (May 2019) is 1.13 against the GBP and 0.89 against the USD.

-Although 1 and 2 euro cent coins are in circulation in many European countries, Belgium, the Netherlands, Finland and Ireland have generally phased out these small coins by allowing retailers to round goods up or down to the nearest five cents.
-Most likely smaller currency in Belgium will not be handed out as change (unlike in bordering countries such as Germany), although 5, 10, 20, 50 cents, and EUR 1, 2 coins are commonly used currency in Belgium.
-Currency in Belgium also include notes of EUR 5, 10, 20, 50, 100, 200, 500, although most grocery stores and retail will not accept notes above EUR 100.
+Although 1 and 2 euro cent coins are in circulation in many European countries, Belgium, the Netherlands, Finland, and Ireland have generally phased out these small coins by allowing retailers to round goods up or down to the nearest five cents.
+Most likely smaller currency in Belgium will not be handed out as change (unlike in bordering countries such as Germany), although 5, 10, 20, 50 cents, and €1, 2 coins are commonly used currency in Belgium.
+Currency in Belgium also include notes of €5, 10, 20, 50, 100, 200, 500, although most grocery stores and retail will not accept notes above €100.

 Dispenser lobbies within Belgian banks are open after hours but usually only for bank customers, who are required to swipe their bank card to get in.
 You may find yourself queuing at peak times for an ATM at central banks in Brussels, or that machines are low on cash after a big Saturday night.